Twig6943/AffinityOnLinux/Guides/Lutris/Guide.md

 ## 1. Install ElementalWarrior Wine Version

-- [ElementalWarrior](https://github.com/Twig6943/ElementalWarrior-wine-binaries/releases) (Recommended) (Just right click and extract)
+- [Wine-tkg-affinity](https://github.com/daegalus/wine-tkg-affinity/releases) (Recommended) also works with Lutris but if you're going to use that you gotta edit the .yaml yourself.

-- [Wine-tkg-affinity](https://github.com/daegalus/wine-tkg-affinity/releases) also works with Lutris but if you're going to use that you gotta edit the .yaml yourself.
+- [ElementalWarrior](https://github.com/Twig6943/ElementalWarrior-wine-binaries/releases) (Deprecated) (Just right click and extract, you also need to edit the .yaml)

 ## 2. Install Lutris (Flatpak recommended)